felt/union_typespec/README.md

 # union_typespec

-A simple, tiny library for defining an Elixir `@type` whose values are one of a few options.
+A simple, tiny, compile time-only library for defining an Elixir `@type` whose values are one of a fixed set of options.

 There are two ways to use it: